TimAngus321/portfolio-redesign/README.md

 # Portfolio:

 ## Purpose of this App:
-- To demonstrate my skills, experiences, and attributes.
+- Demonstrate skills, experiences, and attributes.
-- Build a react application with multiple pages with react-router
+- Build a react application with multiple pages
 - Use a dark theme
 - Experiement with different React based technologies